richard-scryber/scryber.core/docs/mvc_controller_full.rst

 {@:**parameter[.property]**}

-And the html5 tag 'template' is used with the data-bind attribute to loop over one or more items in a collection, and the inner objects and properties can be used with the . prefix to reference the current data context.
+And the html5 tag 'template' is used with the data-bind attribute to loop over one or more items in a collection, and the inner objects and properties can be used with the '.' prefix to reference the current data context.

-So we can expand our template body to use our model.
+So we can expand our document body to use the model schema.

 .. code-block:: html